Skip to main content

 Help me create a vertical pod autoscaler manifest for the contoso-air deployment in the dev namespace and set min and max cpu and memory to something typical for a nodejs app.
 Please apply the values for both requests and limits.

-Press Enter to generate the VPA manifest.
+Select Enter to generate the VPA manifest.

 VPA manifest